 The framework at level 6

-Staff from ILT, the University Centre for Engagement and Employability (UCEE – now the Changemaker Hub), Learning Design and the School Learning and Teaching Co-ordinators developed the proposed framework (shown below).
+Staff from ILT, the University Centre for Engagement and Employability (UCEE – now the Changemaker Hub), Learning Design and the School Learning and Teaching Co-ordinators developed the ChANGE framework (shown below).
 Using a backwards design approach, we considered what the Northampton Graduate should look like.
-The following is a proposed revision to our current graduate attribute statement and is under consideration by Faculties and other staff:
+The following is our approved graduate attribute statement:

 The University of Northampton is committed to developing knowledgeable graduates, who are socially responsible, digitally proficient and highly employable global citizens – the Changemakers of the future.